Marakusa/Scribbit/README.md

 # Scribbit
-Scribbit is a simple, lightweight, and minimal cross-platform text editor.
+Scribbit is a simple, lightweight, and minimal text editor for Linux.

 # TODO
 - [ ] Fix window not remembering last position